-Net Assets
+Net Position

-Resources are classified for accounting purposes into the following four net asset categories:
+Resources are classified for accounting purposes into the following four net position categories:

-Invested in Capital Assets, Net of Related Debt: Capital assets, net of accumulated depreciation, accounts payable, accrued expenses, and of outstanding principal balances of debt attributable to the acquisition, construction, repair, or improvement of those assets.
+Net Investment in Capital Assets: Capital assets, net of accumulated depreciation, accounts payable, accrued expenses, and of outstanding principal balances of debt attributable to the acquisition, construction, repair, or improvement of those assets.

-Restricted - Nonexpendable: Net assets subject to externally imposed conditions that the University must maintain them in perpetuity.
+Restricted - Nonexpendable: Net position subject to externally imposed conditions that the University must maintain them in perpetuity.

-Restricted - Expendable: Net assets whose use is subject to externally imposed conditions that can be fulfilled by the actions of the University or by the passage of time.
+Restricted - Expendable: Net position whose use is subject to externally imposed conditions that can be fulfilled by the actions of the University or by the passage of time.

-Unrestricted: All other categories of net assets.
-Unrestricted net assets may be designated by the University.
+Unrestricted: All other categories of net position.
+Unrestricted net position may be designated by the University.